MicrosoftDocs/powerquery-docs/powerquery-docs/working-with-duplicates.md

 ![Initial table with duplicates in the Category column](images/me-working-with-duplicates-column-row-duplicates.png "Initial table with duplicates in the Category column")

-You want to remove those duplicates and only keep unique<!--Suggested.--> values.
+You want to remove those duplicates and only keep unique values.
 To remove duplicates from the **Category** column, select it, and then select **Remove duplicates**.

 The result of that operation will give you the table that you're looking for.